StylianosKatsanos/FusionSolar_Export_Script/README.md

-In order for the script to export data, there must be an input of: username, password, PV plant station(name & code), starting date, days interval and total amount of days of acquiring data.
+In order for the script to export data, there must be an input of: username, password, PV plant station(name & code), starting date, days interval and total amount of days for acquiring data.